jamalabdi2/Diabetes-prediction-Using-Machine-Learning/README.md

 The following libraries are used in this project:

-numpy
+1. numpy
-pandas
+2. pandas
-seaborn
+3. seaborn
-matplotlib
+4. matplotlib
-scikit-learn
+5. scikit-learn
-imblearn
+6. imblearn
-tensorflow
+7. tensorflow
-warnings
-pickle
-joblib